ColinSulli/TriviaTime/README.md

 1. Start Screen:
     - The user can select a "mode" which will change which sounds/tones are played for each key.
 The user can also change modes while in interactive mode.
     - Once the user presses an alphanumeric key, the interactive mode is initiated.
-    - NOTE: selecting "Tutorial" mode will automatically put the user into the interactive tutorial after a short countdown.
-    -
+    - NOTE: Tutorial mode requires the user to click a Start button when they're ready to begin.
+This gives them a chance to preview the sheet music and figure out what they're expected to do before it starts.

 2. Interactivity:
     - Each keypress uses the same image for all modes (ex: "S" always uses "squiggle.gif" in its animation).
       - NOTE: All alphanumeric keys work ([a-Z] & [0-9]), but if you're using the keys on the number pad, you MUST have NumLock enabled.
     - Each animation of these images (direction, speed) will be random and where the image is generated on the screen is also random.
     - "Hit [Esc] to exit" is clearly displayed at the bottom of the page so the user can go back to the start screen without having to refresh.
-    - We have also implemented a "Previous Keys Pressed" queue so if the user hits a sequence of keys that they like, they can repeat it by looking at their "history."
+    - We have also implemented a "Previous Keys" queue so if the user hits a sequence of keys that they like, they can repeat it by looking at their "history."
-    -

 3. Special Modes:
     - PIANO:
         - Piano mode only uses certain keys and replicates a real (miniature) piano--an image showing users what to do is displayed when Piano mode is selected.
-        - Users can press any key to see an animation, but only the keys shown in the piano image will actually play sounds.
+        - NOTE: Users can press any key to see an animation, but only the keys shown in the piano image will actually play sounds.
     - TUTORIAL:
-        - Selecting "Tutorial" mode will automatically put the user into the interactive tutorial after a short countdown.
-        -
+        - Tutorial mode teaches the user to play "Twinkle, Twinkle, Little Star" by pressing certain keyboard keys that correspond to the notes in the song.
+The user just needs to follow the moving red bar and hit the notes as the bar passes over them.
+The bar moves slower than the song is actually played to account for novice and younger users that may not be familiar with the keyboard.
+        - Users are also able to pause and unpause the tutorial if they need to.
+        - Changing modes or hitting the Escape key will reset tutorial mode (move red bar to beginning of song).

 IMAGE CREDITS: